-SUMMARY: At the end of December, subsurface water levels across much of the country were higher than expected for this time of year, reflected in very low levels of relative dryness.
+SUMMARY: At the end of January, subsurface water levels across much of the country were higher than expected for this time of year, reflected in very low levels of relative dryness.
+Areas of exception include western regions of Scotland, which have subsurface water levels slightly higher than average for this time of year.